midas-network/SMHvalidation/README.md

 To test a submission file, it's necessary to provide 2 arguments:

 -   the path of the file to test (CSV, ZIP or GZ file format)
--   a list containing the round information (column names, targets information, etc.), following the
+-   path to JSON file containing round definitions: names of columns, target names, ... following the
     [`tasks.json` Hubverse format](https://hubdocs.readthedocs.io/en/latest/user-guide/hub-config.html#hub-model-task-configuration-tasks-json-file)

 ```{r}